kiecphrase/heartbeat_bot/README.md

 # heartbeat_bot
-yet another discord bot that pings servers
+yet another discord bot that pings servers to see if they're up